Quantitative Hardy--Littlewood maximal inequalities and Wiener--Stein theorem on p.c.f. fractals: Introduction

 Here $L^{1,\infty}(K,\mu):=\{f:\ \sup_{t>0}t\mu\{x\in K: |f(x)|>t\}<\infty\}$.
 Then it is naturally to ask: Which function spaces $X$ such that the maximal operator $M^\mu_{\mathcal{D}}$ is bounded from $X$ to $L^1(K,\mu)$, i.e., for which $X$,

 is a bounded mapping?
 When we are considering this problem, the Zygmund space $L\log L(K,\mu)$ enters the picture.
-Namely, we establish a generaliztion of Wiener's $L\log L$ inequality on self-similar set $K$ as follows to answer this question:
+Namely, we establish a similar Wiener's $L\log L$ inequality on p.c.f. self-similar set $K$ as follows to answer this question.